 At Tapiocaria da Paty you can taste sweet and salted tapiocas for about R$25 each, I had a Nutella with banana one and it was very well filled.
 Other delicious options that you’ll find there are acarajé and açaí.

-In addition to the ones I’ve mentioned, other recommendations I got from locals are: grilled fish at Koa Restaurant, Pizza do Porto, mediterranean food at Jacaranda and Central Cuisine, that apparently serves very good food at a good price.
+In addition to the ones I’ve mentioned, other recommendations I got from locals are: grilled fish at Koa Restaurant, Pizza do Porto, Mediterranean food at Jacaranda and Central Cuisine, which apparently serves very good food at a good price.

 Where to stay in Caraíva